 Lena holds Master of Science with Distinction in Human Factors from Bentley University.

 She serves on the board of directors of Boston UXPA (User Experience Professional Association) and is a member of the Usability Professionals’ Association, the Human Factors and Ergonomics Society, and the Greater Boston SIGCHI.

-Peter McNally is a Senior UX Consultant at the User Experience Center.
-Pete has more than 20 years’ experience in usability, information architecture, accessibility, and software engineering.
-His current areas of interests include the intersection of user experience (UX) and customer experience (CX), universal design, and internet of things (IoT).
+Peter McNally is a Senior Consultant at the User Experience Center.
+Pete has more than 25 years’ experience in usability, information architecture, accessibility, and software engineering.
+His current areas of interests include the intersection of user experience (UX), customer experience (CX), artificial intelligence (AI), universal design, voice UX, and internet of things (IoT).